CAH

 • CAH’s FA Score: 3 green, 2 red.

-According to our system of comparison, CAH is a better buy in the long-term than COR.
+According to our system of comparison, both CAH and COR are a good buy in the long-term.

 Short-Term Analysis